70 missing children found by Texas authorities

 Homeland Security Investigations out of El Paso, the Texas Department of Public Safety and multiple other federal, states and local investigators recovered the children as part of “Operation Lost Souls” from the end of April through mid-May.

 According to HSI, the missing children ranged in age from 10-17 and included victims of sex trafficking and physical and sexual abuse.
-The agency says many of the children were runaways.
+The agency said many of the children were runaways.

 Authorities reported recovering the majority of the children in West Texas but found some in the Dallas/Ft.
 Worth metroplex as well as Colorado and Ciudad Juarez, Mexico.